saadq/scramby/readme.md

   - `null`: Deprecated argument (randomSource).
 Pass `null` if you need to pass `statusCallback`.
   - `statusCallback`: Some scramblers take a while to initialize.
 If you'd like to have it report back to you on progress, provide a `statusCallback` method that takes a string.
 - `getRandomScramble()`
   - Get a random scramble.
-This returns an object `{scramble_string: string, state: object}`.
+This returns an object `{scrambleString: string, state: object}`.
 Note that `initialize(...)` needs to have been called earlier.
-  - The `scramble_string` is a string represenation of the scrambling moves to be done.
+  - The `scrambleString` is a string represenation of the scrambling moves to be done.
   - The `state` object is an object whose structure depends on the scrambler implementation.
 It is useful for drawing.
 - `drawScramble(parentElement, state, width, height)`
   - The source for the Raphael.js library must be included before this method can be called.